Smudging

 Smudging, and other rites involving the burning of sacred herbs (e.g., white sage) or resins, are ceremonies practiced by some Indigenous peoples of the Americas.
-While they bear some resemblance to other ceremonies and rituals involving smoke (e.g., Indigenous Australian smoking ceremony, some types of saining) from other world cultures, notably those that use smoke for spiritual cleansing or blessing, the purposes and particulars of the ceremonies, and the substances used, can vary widely among tribes, bands, and nations, and even more so among different world cultures.
-In traditional communities, Elders maintain the protocols around these ceremonies and provide culturally specific guidance.
+While they bear some resemblance to other suffumigation ceremonies and rituals involving smoke (e.g., Indigenous Australian smoking ceremony, some types of saining) from other world cultures, notably those that use smoke for spiritual cleansing or blessing, the purposes and particulars of the ceremonies, and the substances used, can vary widely among tribes, bands, and nations, and even more so among different world cultures.
+In traditional communities, elders maintain the protocols around these ceremonies and provide culture-specific guidance.

-The smudging ceremony, by various names, has been used by others outside of the Indigenous communities as part of New Age or commercial practices, which has also led to the over-harvesting of some of the plants used in ceremonies.
-Indigenous people in the US and Canada have argued against appropriation and over-harvesting of white sage.
+The smudging ceremony, by various names, has been used by people outside of Indigenous communities as part of New Age or commercial practices, which has also led to the over-harvesting of some of the plants used in ceremonies.
+Indigenous people in the US and Canada have argued against appropriation and against over-harvesting of white sage.

 Native American traditions

 In some Indigenous American and Canadian ceremonies, certain herbs are traditionally used to purify or bless people and places.
 For instance, some cultures use the smoke of burning red cedar as part of their particular purification and healing ceremonies.
 Sometimes this is done in hospitals to "cleanse and repel evil influence."
 However, the same herbs that are burned by one culture may be taboo to burn in another, or they may be used for a completely different purpose.
 When specific herbs are burned ceremonially, this may or may not be called "smudging", depending on the culture.
-Traditionally, when gathering herbs for ceremonial use, care is taken to determine the time of day, month, or year when the herbs should be collected; for example, at dawn or evening, at certain phases of the moon, or according to yearly cycles.
+Traditionally, when gathering herbs for ceremonial use, care is taken to determine the time of day, month, or year when the herbs should be collected; For example, at dawn or evening, at certain phases of the moon, or according to yearly cycles.
 Gertrude Allen, a Lumbee, reported that her father, an expert in healing with plants, stated that sage varies in potency at different times of the year.